Need a Land Surveying Expert?

 Here are a few reasons why you may need a survey:

-• If you are building a fence, building, or other structure
+If you are building a fence, building, or other structure

-• When buying or selling land
+When buying or selling land

-• When the description of your property is not clear
+When the description of your property is not clear

-• When the location of your property corners is unclear
+When the location of your property corners is unclear

-• To subdivide land
+To subdivide land

-• When purchasing title insurance
+When purchasing title insurance

-• To settle a boundary dispute between neighbors
+To settle a boundary dispute between neighbors

-• To determine if there are any encroachments
+To determine if there are any encroachments

 When should a survey be performed?

-Here are some instances when a survey should be performed…
+Here are some instances when a survey should be performed:

-• For improvements to a parcel of land.
+For improvements to a parcel of land

-• To know the location of monuments and the boundary.
+To know the location of monuments and the boundary

-• To help settle a potential dispute between neighbors.
+To help settle a potential dispute between neighbors

-• To determine if existing improvements are on your parcel.
+To determine if existing improvements are on your parcel

-• To verify the improvements on your parcel conform to regulations.
+To verify the improvements on your parcel conform to regulations

 Who can perform a land survey?

-What is a professional land surveyor?
+What defines a professional land surveyor?

-Per Colorado Revised statutes, a “Professional Land Surveyor” is an individual who practices professional land surveying and is registered with the board after demonstrating competency to practice.
-Similar to an Architect and Engineer, A series of licensing examinations and years of experience and mentorship is the pathway to licensure.
+Per Colorado revised statutes, a 'Professional Land Surveyor' is an individual who practices professional land surveying and is registered with the board after demonstrating competency to practice.
+Similar to an architect and engineer, a series of licensing examinations and years of experience and mentorship is the pathway to licensure.

-What is an ALTA survey?
+What is an ALTA Survey?

-An ALTA (American Land Title Association) survey is a boundary survey prepared to a set of minimum standards that have been jointly prepared and adopted by the ALTA/NSPS (National Society of Surveying and Mapping).
-Additionally, an ALTA survey shows improvements, easements, rights-of-way, and other elements impacting the ownership of land.
+An ALTA (American Land Title Association) Survey is a type of boundary survey set to minimum standards that have been jointly prepared and adopted by the ALTA/NSPS (National Society of Surveying and Mapping).
+Additionally, an ALTA Survey shows improvements, easements, rights-of-way, and other elements impacting the ownership of land.
 An ALTA Survey is often prepared for commercial properties, as it will provide the title company with the information required to insure the title to the land and improvements to the high degree that a commercial development may require.
-In addition to the minimum standards set forth, there is a negotiable table of optional elements that are included in the ALTA/NSPS standards.
-A careful review of the elements from the optional "Table A" is helpful in delineating a clear scope of the land surveyor's services.

 A current title commitment is required before an ALTA Survey can be completed.
 The surveyor will refer to the title commitment for the legal description of the property and for the legal description of any encumbrances (exceptions).
 Areas of ownership, improvements, and encumbrances will be shown graphically.
 If the survey discovers any encroachments, they should be shown graphically, and a note indicating the nature of the encroachment may also be added.